IBM-Cloud/docs/services/IoT/devices/mqtt.md

         }
 ```
 Where:
- - **rc** is a result code of the original request.
+ - "rc" is a result code of the original request.
- - **message** is an optional element with a text description of the response code.
+ - ``message`` is an optional element with a text description of the response code.
- - **d** is an optional data element that accompanies the response.
+ - ``d`` is an optional data element accompanying the response.
- - **reqId** is the request ID of the original request, which is used to correlate responses with requests.
+ - ``reqId`` is the request ID of the original request, which is used to correlate responses with requests.
 The device must ensure that all request IDs are unique.
-Responses to {{site.data.keyword.iot_short_notm}} requests must include the correct **reqId** value.
+When responding to {{site.data.keyword.iot_short_notm}} requests, the correct ``reqId`` value must be sent in the response.

 For more information about specific request and response messages, see [Device Management Protocol](device_mgmt/index.html) and [Device Management Requests](device_mgmt/requests.html).